-Modern technologies and advancements in data science such as artificial intelligence (AI) and machine learning were born to solve this problem.
+Modern technologies and advancements in artificial intelligence (AI) and machine learning were born to solve this problem.
 AI systems have progressed to the point where large volumes of transactional data (think expense reports and email) can be culled, consolidated, analyzed, and scored for risk so suspicious activities can be identified and investigators can make faster and more accurate determinations.

-AI- and machine learning-based solutions, such as our ‘CAE Checkup’ offering, allow organizations to witness first-hand how AI analysis can drastically improve their audit processes and outcomes.
-Our ‘CAE Checkup’ leverages the QuantaVerse AI Financial Crime Platform to analyze enterprise data and more efficiently and effectively identify insider threats, bribery, corruption, money laundering, fraud, terrorism financing and third-party risks that traditional internal audit investigations routinely miss.
+AI- and machine learning-based solutions allow organizations to witness first-hand how AI analysis can drastically improve their audit processes and outcomes.
+With the QuantaVerse AI Financial Crime Platform, enterprise data is analyzed more efficiently and effectively to identify insider threats, bribery, corruption, money laundering, fraud, terrorism financing and third-party risks that traditional internal audit investigations routinely miss.